makerdao/mips/MIP31/mip31.md

  * Three parameters are needed `amount0Out`, `amount1Out`, `addressTo`

- * Should allow swap between two tokens using uniswap formula.
+ * Should allow swap between two tokens using Uniswap formula.

  * A fees is taken during the swap `amount` * `fees` parameter